trmaa/neoc-compiler/readme.md

 ## TODO

+1. Give support to unsigned types.
+2. Document the code.
-1. Add flags and opts to pause at different stages of compilation.
+3. Add flags and opts to pause at different stages of compilation.
-2. Give more type infering support.
+4. Give more type infering support.
-3. in-range for loops.
+5. in-range for loops.